|1-1.||Ole Miss 1917 Annual (1918)||first printing||(VG)||2,000.00|

 |b) first English edition||(F/VG)||50.00|

-In 1964 Random House reissued The Hamlet, The Town and The Mansion; the three volumes of the Snopes trilogy; in identical back cloth bindings without dust jackets.
-Almost every set on the market comes in a cardboard slipcase with a photo of Faulkner.
-I believe though am not certain that this was the book club issue.
+In 1964 Random House reissued The Hamlet, The Town and The Mansion; the three volumes of the Snopes trilogy; in identical back cloth bindings without dust jackets in a cardboard slipcase.
+The case for almost every set on the market has a photo of Faulkner.
+The books that come in those cases have book club slugs on the back cover.
+I believe that this was a book club issue.
 A small number of sets come in a slipcase with a gold label and no photo.
-Though this is less attractive I believe this is the first edition of this set.
-I also am not certain whether the book club copies of the books have book club slugs or are identical to the first edition copies.
-Regardless, the box with the gold label is quite uncommon.
-The set for sale does not have the original tissue wrappers, though I have seen only one set that does so the tissue is even scarcer than the gold label.
+Though this is less attractive, I believe this is the first edition of this set.
+Based on my limited observations, the gold-label books do not have slugs.
+The gold label set is very, very uncommon.
+Really very uncommon.
+This gold label set for sale does not have tissue wrappers: I have seen only one set that does, and do not know if the tissue was original or added by an owner.
 There is a stain from a removed sticker on the box.
 The books are all in very good condition.
+This is a remarkably difficult set to get.

 |b) first English edition||(F/VG)||50.00|